 Access to counselling by family members

-Parents/carers can also make an appointment to meet with the counsellor seeking support to manage issues that concern them as parents.
-They will be assisted by the counsellor in the same way as students are.
-The information from their appointment will not be shared with the student, nor will the information students have shared be given to parents/carers, without consent, unless it is necessary to prevent a serious threat the counsellor anticipates to anyone’s safety and wellbeing.
+Parents/carers can also make an appointment to meet with the counsellors seeking support to manage issues that concern them as parents.
+They will be assisted by the counsellors in the same way as students are.
+The information from their appointment will not be shared with the student, nor will the information students have shared be given to parents/carers, without consent, unless it is necessary to prevent a serious threat the counsellors anticipates to anyone’s safety and wellbeing.

 Your confidentiality and informed consent

-Confidentiality is important in counselling but sometimes may be necessary for the counsellor to share information with particular people.
+Confidentiality is important in counselling but sometimes it may be necessary for the counsellors to share information with particular people.

 - The student directs the counsellor to, or

-- They ask for and are given consent by the student
+- They ask for and are given consent by the student, or

 Counsellors and staff members in schools are Mandated Notifiers and if they suspect that a student has been abused, or if that student’s safety and wellbeing is at serious risk, they are required by law to share confidential information, without consent, with the relevant authorities.

 The information shared with the counsellors can be very personal.
 A brief record of a meeting is recorded and filed however detailed information will not go into a student’s file.
 In most cases, students liaise with the counsellors about what information is recorded and shared with others.
 Students may direct the counsellor to share information that impacts on learning with teachers, for example.